What to wear for Business Headshots

 Guidance for Women

-One of the most common questions I get asked when commissioned for business headshots is, “What should I wear?”
+One of the most common questions I get asked when commissioned for business headshots is, “What to wear for business headshot?”
 It’s a question I get asked by both men and women alike.
 Colours, tones, patterns or no patterns, light or dark—it can all be enough to make your head spin!

 For this post, I’d like to focus only on women who might still be on the fence about what to wear for their next business headshots session.
 Some people put as much emphasis on this as they might for their wedding photography!
 You can also see some great tips here about how to get the best out of your time in front of the camera.